 1

-I was late to my fall semester English class my senior year.
-Thanks to Magenta, my traitorous penny board, I had spent several minutes prior to the start of class on my ass staring up at a cloudless blue sky, a stupid grin on my face.
-The stupid board got caught on the bricks right outside of the Lawrence building and the abrupt stop flung me off her, making me fly forward not unlike those trained circus monkeys that swung from rope to rope, except for them it was way more humane and the only monkey that was harmed was me.
+I was late to my English class senior year.
+Thanks to Magenta, my traitorous penny board, I had spent several minutes before the start of class on my ass, staring up at a cloudless blue sky, a stupid grin on my face.
+The stupid board got caught on the bricks right outside of the Lawrence building, and the abrupt stop flung me off her, making me fly forward, not unlike those trained circus monkeys.

-I eventually showed up to the classroom with my faded jeans ripped from my outdoor acrobatics, my forest green flannel askew, and that same stupid grin on my face.
+I eventually showed up to the classroom with my faded jeans ripped from my outdoor acrobatics, my forest green flannel askew, and that stupid grin still on my face.
 It was quite the entrance.
-I probably looked like shit, shit that was just smeared against asphalt, but I owned it.
-I always reveled in how differently I dressed from other students, who dressed like every day was Easter and they needed to go meet their daddy’s for golf after class.
-When I walked in, I was greeted by a bunch of bored faces and a sea of pastel polos and khaki shorts.
+I probably looked like shit, shit smeared against asphalt, but I owned it.
+I always enjoyed how differently I dressed from other students, who chose to dress like every day was Easter and every afternoon they were late for golf at their Daddy’s golf courses.
+When I walked in, bored faces and a sea of pastel polos and khaki shorts greeted me.
 With a single stern look from my professor, I was sentenced to finding a seat in the back of the class—and that was when I saw him for the first time.

-I was drawn to sitting next to him; I immediately started stealing looks in his direction.
+I was drawn to him; I immediately started stealing looks in his direction.
 He was a lone island of golden and orange paisley in a sea of vineyard vines.
-As my eyes wandered, I grew more and more curious about the hippy that I had chose to sit next to, feeling pulled to him as if by a gravitational force, like two magnets when they came in close proximity to each other, or a cat when it sees something dangling precariously over the edge of a coffee table.
-His shoulder-length chestnut hair looked like it would be fun to play with, and his sense of style made me think he had just rolled in a meadow for an hour before arriving to class.
-He probably did; he smelled faintly like how I imagined the mountains smelled during this time of year.
+As my eyes wandered, I grew increasingly curious about this hippy I sat next to, feeling pulled to him as if by a gravitational force, like two magnets when they came too close to each other.
+His shoulder-length chestnut hair looked fun to play with, and his sense of style made me think he had just rolled in a meadow for an hour before arriving at class.
+He probably did: he smelled faintly like how I imagined the mountains smelled during this time of year.

-He paid no attention to me that first day, despite making a show of sitting next to him: tossing Magenta underneath the table with a ka-clang, before strewing my pens and notebook across our shared desk, some venturing daringly onto his own composition book.
-The whole lesson I found my eyes wandering towards him.
-As he introduced himself and I heard his name for the first time, Nicolas, it sounded to me like a deep, gentle bell chiming.
+He paid no attention to me that first day, despite me making a show of sitting next to him: tossing Magenta underneath the table with a ka-clang before strewing my pens and notebook across our shared desk, some venturing daringly onto his composition book.
+The whole lesson, I found my eyes wandering towards him.
+As he introduced himself and I heard his name for the first time, Nicolas, it sounded like a deep, gentle bell chiming in the distance.
 I closed my eyes and thought of how I could get used to listening to that ringing.

 2